Soroush-p/devops-takehome/README.md

 RBAC:

 Using role based access control to authorize DEV team.
 Creating role and rolebinding for DEV team to access the resources only in DEV namespace.

 Managing multiple clusters:

+Autoscaling based on Network latency:

+Nginx ingress controller provide some metrics including number of active connections, once number of active connetcions increase that causes the ingress controller pod can't handle the number of connection and need more resources to able to address more connections.
+Premethus can be used to collect the metrics from Nginx and KEDA bridges those metric and feed them to Horitontal Pod Autoscaler.